PrestaShop/docker-internal-images/Readme.md

 * URL rewriting is enabled

 For each PrestaShop major version, we chose the best compromise between reliability and speed of PHP.
-* PrestaShop 1.5 with PHP 5.6
-* PrestaShop 1.6 with PHP 7.1
-* PrestaShop 1.7 / Nightly with PHP 7.2
-* PrestaShop 1.7.7 / Beta with PHP 7.3

 ## Installation